 - Ensure a Fair Arbitration of Payment Instead of Set In-Network Rate: Caps on payment for physicians treating out-of-network patients should be avoided, preferably by establishing an arbitration process that would allow an independent arbitrator to establish an appropriate and fair payment level between the insurers’ in-network rate and the clinician’s charge.

 As of January 1, 2022, federal protections born out of the No Surprises Act were implemented to shield patients from financial hardships stemming from surprise medical bills.
 The protections apply to group health plans, health insurance issuers, carriers under the Federal Employees Health Benefits (FEHB) Program, health care clinicians and facilities, and air ambulance service providers.

 - Bans surprise billing for emergency services.
 Emergency services, regardless of where they are provided, must be treated on an in-network basis without requirements for prior authorization.

-- Bans high out-of-network cost-sharing for emergency and non-emergency services.
+- Bans out-of-network cost-sharing for emergency and some non-emergency services.
 Patient cost-sharing, such as co-insurance or a deductible, cannot be higher than if such services were provided by an in-network doctor, and any coinsurance or deductible must be based on in-network provider rates.